• Skip to primary navigation

 Status: Active, Ongoing

-# of Volunteers Needed: As many as want to participate.
-Let’s have the whole Chapter involved!
+# of Volunteers Needed: As many as want to participate

-Supplies Needed: Seeds are available from the prairie at KPC duirng seed collecting days.
-Volunteers will also need soil & growing containers (seed flats, 4″ pots, and 1 gallon containers)
+Supplies Needed: Seeds are available from the prairie at CPC during seed collecting days.
+Volunteers will also need soil and growing containers (seed flats, 4″ pots, and 1 gallon containers)

 Difficulty Rating: Easy, slow walking through level ground is required.
 Sometimes lifting of soils, plants or compost.